Kitchen planning made simple

 Do you prepare large family meals or is it more of a social space for entertaining?
 Perhaps a bit of both?
 If it’s somewhere you’ll be spending a lot of time, you’ll need seating.
 In that case, will it be a breakfast bar or an island for space to sit down at meal times?
 Or maybe you need more storage.
-If so, would you prefer cupboards, or would large drawers be more practical for storing plates and bowls?
-Explore our storage options that allow you to utilise every bit of space, ensuring everything has a home.
+If so, would you prefer cupboards?
+Or would large drawers be more practical for storing plates and bowls?
+Our storage options allow you to utilise every bit of space, ensuring everything has a home.

 What works and what doesn’t?

 What frustrates you in your current kitchen?
 Would it be useful to have all cooking utensils and seasonings within easy reach?
 Is there a particular cupboard that you have trouble accessing?
 Or would you prefer to socialise whilst cooking rather than missing out on all the fun?

 Think about how you move around when preparing meals and how the layout could be improved.
 It’s also worth considering what you struggle with storage wise and whether there’s enough of the right size storage.

 If you’re having to empty out your cupboards it’s the perfect opportunity to get rid of old unused items.
 If there are 8 serving spoons and you only use 3 - it might be time to say goodbye.
 This will make you feel more organised, and makes space for the more important things you use daily.
 It’s also a good way to keep surfaces clear in your new kitchen so it’s easier to clean.

 This is the opportunity to create your dream kitchen with your own individual stamp on it.
 Gather inspiration from various places and combine them so they work for you…